Manny Malhotra: Montreal Canadiens (2014–2015)

 On July 1, 2014, Malhotra signed as a free agent to a one-year deal with the Montreal Canadiens.
-In the 2014–15 season, Malhotra was primarily used as the Canadiens fourth-line centre and face-off specialist.
-On February 28, 2015, he scored his first and only goal with Montreal in his 53rd appearance in a 4–0 victory over the Toronto Maple Leafs.
+In the 2014–15 season, Malhotra was primarily used as the Canadiens' fourth-line centre and face-off specialist.
+On February 28, 2015, he scored his first and only goal with Montreal in his 53rd appearance, a 4–0 victory over the Toronto Maple Leafs.
 Malhotra completed the season scoring only four points (one goal, three assists) in 58 games.
-On May 15, three days after the Canadiens second-round, six-game elimination from the 2015 playoffs by the Tampa Bay Lightning, it was announced by Canadiens general manager Marc Bergevin that Malhotra would not return to the Canadiens for the next season.
+On May 15, three days after the Canadiens' second-round, six-game elimination from the 2015 playoffs by the Tampa Bay Lightning, it was announced by Canadiens general manager Marc Bergevin that Malhotra would not return to the Canadiens for the next season.
 In July 2015, Malhotra officially became a free agent and remained un-signed over the summer.

-Later Years (2015–2016)
+Later years (2015–2016)

-Two months into the 2015–16 season, Malhotra returned within the Columbus Blue Jackets organization by signing a professional try-out contract with American Hockey League affiliate, the Lake Erie Monsters on December 3, 2015.
+Two months into the 2015–16 season, Malhotra returned to the Columbus Blue Jackets organization, signing a professional try-out contract with their American Hockey League affiliate, the Lake Erie Monsters, on December 3, 2015.

 Coaching career

 On September 7, 2016, the Vancouver Canucks announced that Malhotra would join the team as a development coach.
 This was announced shortly following his retirement.
 On June 7, 2017, the Canucks announced that Malhotra was hired as assistant coach.

 On September 17, 2020 he was hired as an assistant coach for the Toronto Maple Leafs.
 Malhotra returned to the Vancouver organization when he succeeded Jeremy Colliton as head coach of the Abbotsford Canucks on May 24, 2024.
 In his first season, he coached the Abbotsford Canucks to the franchise's first Calder Cup championship.

+On June 1, 2026, Malhotra was named head coach of the Vancouver Canucks, succeeding Adam Foote.